ASK THE MXPERTS: OLYMPIC SYSTEM OR POINTS SYSTEM FOR THE AMA NATIONALS?

 Currently, the AMA uses the points paid for the season-long points standings to determine individual race-finishing positions.
 Under the AMA system, first place in a moto pays 25 points, second 22, third 20, fourth 18, fifth 16, sixth 15 (after sixth place, the points are paid in single-point increments to 20th).
 The AMA system is hard to use, especially for a fan standing in a field in Michigan.
 A 1-1 score earns the most points (25 + 25 = 50).
 The second moto is used to break ties (a 2-1 would beat a 1-2, even though both riders would have 47 points).
 Unfortunately, after the first couple places, the system gets harder to use.
 Under the AMA points system, a 5-4 finish equals 34 points (16 + 18 = 34); however, a 5-4 does not beat a 3-6 (35 points) or a 2-8 (35 points).

-You would think that a scoring system based on a failed idea from 42 years ago (that didn’t even work for one race, let alone 42 years worth of races) would have been changed about 41 years ago.
+You would think that a scoring system based on a failed idea from 44 years ago (that didn’t even work for one race in 1976, let alone 44 years worth of races) would have been changed about 43 years ago.
 Not so.
 Why not?
 According to the current powers-that-be at the AMA Nationals, if they went back to the Olympic system for scoring the races, it is possible that the winner at the first race of the year might not be the series points leader when the series points were added.

 Under the current system, the fans in the stands have to know how many points are paid for each of the top 20 places and then add them together and compare them to the other riders’ points totals.
 For example, a rider who goes 1-3 under the Olympic system would be scored as a 25 + 20 = 45 under the current AMA system (and that 1-3 would beat a 2-2 even though nowhere else in America would a 1-3 beat a 2-2).
 The fans would need a calculator to figure out any places beyond the top three.
 For example, would you know that a 5-7 is actually a 16 + 14 = 30, or that a rider who goes 2-12 (which would be 22+9=31) would beat a rider who went 5-7 under the current system—but not at Loretta Lynn’s or the World Vet Championship.

 The collection of points is a season-long thing and should not be used as the basis for the day’s results.
-The paying fans at the race deserve to know the results without using a calculator—and they can’t rely on the track announcers, because they don’t know the points system, either.
+The paying fans at the race deserve to know the results without using a calculator—and they can’t rely on the track announcers, because it has become obvious that they don’t know the points system, either.